-One-year Program: Postbac students who wish to complete the core science sequences (follow the link and click on Pre-Medicine) for medical school in one calendar year must already have appropriate math background (through college level pre-calculus) before beginning the program in the summer term.
-They complete the accelerated General Chemistry sequence in the summer term and continue through the regular academic year (fall/winter/spring) with the Organic Chemistry, Principles of Biology, and General Physics sequences.
-With the current version of the MCAT, it was not uncommon for students to complete these sequences and then take the MCAT and application to medical school in the summer.
-They then pick up any remaining prerequisites in the year in which they are interviewing (for example, Genetics and Biochemistry are commonly completed in the interviewing year).
+Accelerated Plan: Postbac students who wish to complete the core science sequences (follow the link and click on Pre-Medicine) for medical school in one calendar year must already have appropriate math background (through college level pre-calculus) before beginning the program in the summer term.
+They complete the accelerated General Chemistry sequence in the summer term and continue through the regular academic year (Fall/Winter/Spring) with the Organic Chemistry, Principles of Biology, and General Physics sequences.
+With the current version of the MCAT, it was not uncommon for students to complete these sequences and then take the MCAT and apply to medical school in the summer.
+They then pick up any remaining prerequisites in the year in which they are interviewing.
+For example, Genetics and Biochemistry are commonly completed in the interview year.

 Record Enhancers: Individuals who have completed some or all of the basic prerequisites for medical school but wish to finish them and/or enhance their academic record with additional classes are also welcome to apply to PSU to participate in PSU’s Postbaccalaureate Pre-medical Program.
 Students work with a pre-medical adviser to develop a course plan.
 However, before applying to the program and meeting with an adviser, such individuals should review the available science coursework offered at PSU to get a sense for whether it will meet their needs (for example, individuals who wish to take extra upper division coursework should check to see if PSU offers plenty of courses that they have not yet taken).
 Course descriptions are available in the Bulletin and the terms when they are typically offered are listed in the Course Planning Guide.